1954 Caribbean Series

 The sixth edition of the Caribbean Series (Serie del Caribe) was played in 1954.
-It was held from February 18 through February 23, featuring the champion baseball teams from Cuba (Alacranes del Almendares), Panama (Carta Vieja Yankees), Puerto Rico ,(Criollos de Caguas) and Venezuela (Lácteos de Pastora).
+It was held from February 18 through February 23, featuring the champion baseball teams from Cuba (Alacranes del Almendares), Panama (Carta Vieja Yankees), Puerto Rico, (Criollos de Caguas) and Venezuela (Lácteos de Pastora).
 Lácteos de Pastora were the champion of the Liga Occidental de Béisbol Profesional rather than the Venezuelan Professional Baseball League.
 The format consisted of 12 games, each team facing the other teams twice.
-The games were played at Sixto Escobar Stadium in San Juan, P.R.
+The games were played at Estadio Sixto Escobar in San Juan, P.R.